 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

 Author: Dr Varitsara Mangkorntongsakul, Junior Medical Officer, Central Coast Local Health District, Gosford/Hamlyn Terrace, NSW, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 June 2019.

 Wound cleansers are rinsing solutions used to remove foreign materials on a wound surface and its surrounding skin.

 Wound cleansers are a cost-effective means to promote wound healing and reduce the infection rate.
-However, routine cleansing may also remove products essential for wound healing, such as regenerating epithelium, growth factors and chemokines.
+However, routine cleansing may also remove products and tissues that are essential for wound healing, such as regenerating epithelium, growth factors, and chemokines.

 A cleanser should be used as the first step in every acute or chronic wound bed preparation.
 The cleansers are intended to remove foreign bodies and reduce the risk of infection.

 In clinical practice, the decision on which cleansing agent to use has been largely based on local guidelines and personal preference.

 Wound cleansers include water, saline, and antimicrobial agents.
 Dyes and organic mercury compounds are considered obsolete.

 Older guidelines have discouraged the use of conventional antiseptic solutions as these impair wound healing, reduce wound strength, and increase the rate of infection.

 In contrast, newer broad-spectrum antimicrobial cleansing products can reduce microorganism colonisation and infection rates, and some of them promote wound healing.
 They can be used in acute and chronic wounds, deep wounds, or superficial wounds.